mrkkrp/markkarpov.com/tutorial/exceptions.md

 in getException x == getException x
 ```

-Here, `getException :: a -> Either Exception a` is a hypothetical function
+Here, `getException :: a -> Either SomeException a` is a hypothetical function
 that allows us to catch exceptions in pure code.
 What this expression will
 return, `True` or `False`?
 It would seem natural to state that the result
 should be `True`, but it could be `False` just as well because of the